ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 Economic data are rarely static.
-GDP, inflation, employment, and other official statistics arrive as early estimates, then get revised as new source data arrive, seasonal adjustment is updated, or benchmarking changes are applied.
+Gross domestic product (GDP), inflation, employment, and other official statistics arrive as early estimates, then get revised as new source data arrive, seasonal adjustment is updated, or benchmarking changes are applied.
 Those revisions matter because they can change the narrative around turning points, policy mistakes, and forecast performance.

 `reviser` is an R package for working with these vintage datasets directly.